 Salzburg students have the opportunity to leave the traditional classroom setting and surround themselves in the historical richness of Europe.
 Field excursions and group travel create relevance to academic coursework.
 Some examples of the meaning making coursework include: attending classical and contemporary concerts, operas, art studio and gallery tours, salt-mine adventures, and Alpine mountain hikes.
 These experiential course components elucidate the textbook images and lectures students receive in class.
 As the program draws to a close, all students participate in a unique integrative learning project.
 Bringing together their reflective journals, oral reports, reflections on travel, and experiences from all four courses.

 Features Group Travel

 The Salzburg program is based on the philosophy that classes are greatly enriched by on-site study.
 A unique feature of the Salzburg Semester has always been the group travel.
 Students take local excursions to the Salzkammergut (the famous lake district) and Hallstatt (site of the oldest salt mines in the region) to illustrate Austrian culture.
 A long weekend in Vienna and Budapest is the first of three faculty-led excursions.
 The second excursion offers the opportunity to examine cultural developments in Italy.
-Students tour Venice, explore the treasures of Rome, visit tranquil Assisi, travel to the Cinque Terre coastal region and end the tour in the Renaissance marvel of Florence (click here for a sample Italy itinerary).
+Students tour Venice, explore the treasures of Rome, visit tranquil Assisi, and end the tour in the Renaissance marvel of Florence (click here for a sample Italy itinerary).
 Later in the semester, students traverse through the Balkans.
 As they travel within the historical remnants of the old Austro-Hungarian Empire, students explore former Yugoslavia, a region still recovering from the atrocities of the Balkan War; including Bosnia (Sarajevo and Mostar), Croatia, and Slovenia.
 All expenses associated with these major field trips are included in the comprehensive program fee.